 Early mobilization and staged physiotherapy programs.

 The institution of the patient care bundle approach in preventing secondary complications in the patient

 Opt for surviving, reviving, and then eventually thriving of such patients.

 Deterrence and Patient Education

-The pivotal basis in managing patients with traumatic subluxation is three-fold:
+The pivotal basis in managing patients with the traumatic subluxation is three-fold:

 Early reduction, spinal decompression and graft, and implant fixation

 Early institution of graded physiotherapy to maximize neurological recovery

 Prevention of secondary complications in the patients